-The PCA is also part of the International Competition Network (ICN), with a focus on policy matters, and of the network of the European Competition Authorities (ECA), a forum for discussion of all competition law-related matters between the NCAs within the EEA as well as the European Commission and the EFTA supervisory authority.
-This discussion includes the exchange of information on all merger cases which are notifiable in more than one ECA country.
+The PCA is also part of the International Competition Network (ICN), with a focus on policy matters, and of the network of the European Competition Authorities (ECA), a forum for discussion of all competition law-related matters between the NCAs within the EEA as well as the European Commission and the European Free Trade Association (EFTA) supervisory authority.
+This discussion includes the exchange of information on all merger cases that are notifiable in more than one ECA country.
 The PCA is a founding member of the Ibero-American Forum on the Protection of Competition and of the network for competition authorities of Portuguese-speaking countries.